The Guide to the Tongan Culture for Travellers

 Tongan Customs

-Finally, when visiting Tonga, be aware of the local customs in order to respect the locals.
+When visiting Tonga, be aware of the local customs to respect the locals.
 The most essential Tongan customs include what you can wear in public and what you can do on a Sunday.
-See our complete guide on the Tonga Etiquette: Respecting the Local Customs.
+See our complete guide on Tonga Etiquette: Respecting the Local Customs.

 Clothing Etiquette in Tonga